sidecartridge/sidecart-site-dev-docs/sidecartridge-tos-256kb-decoder/before-buy.md

 ### Dual or Hexa ROM Configuration

-With the 256kb decoder is no longer relevant the number of ROMs on the motherboard.
-The 256KB decoder will work with both dual and hexa ROM configurations.
+While the SidecarTridge TOS 256KB decoder supports both dual and hexa ROM configurations, however, there is no support for the 6 (HEXA) ROM configuration.
+The reason for this is pure economics.
+If you want to use the SidecarTridge TOS 256KB decoder with a hexa ROM configuration, contact us for a custom solution, but assume a 20% increase in price over the dual ROM configuration.

 ### ROMs Plugged or Soldered